donnellyfj/watch-party/README.md

 # Watch Party Chrome extension

 A WIP project to try and create a watch party out of any website that plays video.
-Right now it's code patched together from various docs (Python WebSockets, Chrome extensions) to get a base WebSocket system working, and then I'll start to build up the actual extension functionality.
+Right now it's code patched together from various docs (Python WebSockets, Chrome extensions) to get a base WebSocket system working, and allows for synchronized play/pause on various video streaming websites.

 ## Running this extension